 If you're using powdered sugar:Add all the ingredients and process until the mixture starts to clump up into a dough.
 It should be a malleable mixture that is formable but not too tough.If you’ve added almond extract, taste the almond paste and adjust if needed.

-If you're using liquid sweetener:Begin by adding 1 Tbsp of the syrup/water to the almond and then increase 1 tsp at a time until it forms a malleable dough – voila!
+If you're using liquid sweetener:Begin by adding 1 tablespoon of the syrup/water to the almond and then increase 1 teaspoon at a time until it forms a malleable dough – voila!
 Add a pinch of salt and any additional ingredients at the same time as the first spoonful of syrup.
 Then taste and adjust if needed.

 For a more spreadable, almond butter-like consistency:If you prefer to use this almond paste like you would any other nut butter, then you can simply keep on blending until you achieve a runny consistency.
 Voila – a sweet blanched almond butter.